rust-lang/book/src/ch20-05-macros.md

 {{#include ../listings/ch20-advanced-features/no-listing-21-pancakes/pancakes/Cargo.toml:7:9}}
 ```

-Put the code in Listing 20-31 into _src/main.rs_, and run `cargo run`: it
+Put the code in Listing 20-37 into _src/main.rs_, and run `cargo run`: it
 should print `Hello, Macro!
 My name is Pancakes!` The implementation of the
 `HelloMacro` trait from the procedural macro was included without the
 `pancakes` crate needing to implement it; the `#[derive(HelloMacro)]` added the
 trait implementation.

 Next, let’s explore how the other kinds of procedural macros differ from custom
-derive macros.
+`derive` macros.

 ### Attribute-Like macros

-Attribute-like macros are similar to custom derive macros, but instead of
+Attribute-like macros are similar to custom `derive` macros, but instead of
 generating code for the `derive` attribute, they allow you to create new
 attributes.
 They’re also more flexible: `derive` only works for structs and
 enums; attributes can be applied to other items as well, such as functions.
-Here’s an example of using an attribute-like macro: say you have an attribute
+Here’s an example of using an attribute-like macro.
+Say you have an attribute
 named `route` that annotates functions when using a web application framework:

 ```rust,ignore